corriander/aa-chaos/README.md

 their [Chaos API](http://aa.net.uk/support-chaos.html).

-This is geared towards a simple **Home::1** service configuration (100/200 GiB, single line) and a mini-project for my own purposes (inc. a sandpit for trying out some new things); no guarantees about functionality or completeness!
+This is geared towards a simple **Home::1** service configuration (100/200 GB, single line) and a mini-project for my own purposes (inc. a sandpit for trying out some new things); no guarantees about functionality or completeness!